-Even if we haven’t been planning and preparing for a long walk of our own, books about thru-hiking can transport us to the trail anytime, from anywhere.
+Even if we haven’t been planning and preparing for a long walk of our own, thru-hiking books can transport us to the trail anytime, from anywhere.
 We’ll be honest in saying we wish there were more diverse authors on this list (publishers – there is so much opportunity here!), but we did our best to round up a variety of memoirs and nonfiction stories from authors of different ages and backgrounds, and each of these thru-hiking stories is focused on long-distance trails of the United States.
 These books take us to 6 U.S. thru-hiking trails on solo hikes, coming-of-age adventures, historical examinations, and spiritual journeys.

 Note: We love Bookshop.org because they support local bookstores and small businesses like ours.
 We earn a small commission on book purchases that helps fund the time and expenses of curating these lists and keeping this site online at no cost to you.
 Thanks for supporting us & independent book sellers!